Martin přijíždí na bílém koni

 While St. Martin’s is occasion for some celebration and merriment, it is not a holiday on the Czech calendar.
 Work and school carry on as usual on November 11 in the Czech lands.

-This link will give you more information about the observance of St. Martin’s in the Czech Republic and the specifics of Svatomartinské víno:
+These links will give you more information about the observance of St. Martin’s in the Czech Republic and the specifics of Svatomartinské víno: